carlossantillana/rshell/README.md

 Bugs:
 1. git commit -m "Comment here" - Can only have one word written within quotes
-2. Semicolons backwards IE: )ls && echo A( -Causes seg. fault
+2. backwards semicolons ")(" do not produce error message if not the first command